Archive

 • What the archive skill does

-• The gate it checks before filing a change
+• What it checks before filing a change

 Overview